Cellular bases for algebras with a Jones basic construction: Applications

 \subsection{Brauer algebras}

-The Brauer algebras were defined by Brauer~\cite{Br:1937}.
-Wenzl~\cite{We:1988} showed that the Brauer algebras are obtained from the group algebra of the symmetric group by the Jones basic construction, and that the Brauer algebras over a field of characteristic zero are generically semisimple.
-Cellularity of the Brauer algebras was established by Graham and Lehrer~\cite{GL:1996}.
+The Brauer algebras were defined by Brauer~\cite{MR1503378}.
+Wenzl~\cite{MR951511} showed that the Brauer algebras are obtained from the group algebra of the symmetric group by the Jones basic construction, and that the Brauer algebras over a field of characteristic zero are generically semisimple.
+Cellularity of the Brauer algebras was established by Graham and Lehrer~\cite{MR1376244}.

-If $\rho_1,\rho_2$ are $(n,n)$--Brauer diagrams, then the composition of diagrams $\rho_1\circ\rho_2$ is the diagram obtained by placing $\rho_1$ above $\rho_2$, identifying each vertex in the bottom row of $\rho_1$ with the corresponding vertex in the top row of $\rho_2$ and deleting any connected components of the resulting diagram which contains only vertices from the middle row.
+\ignore{ If $\rho_1,\rho_2$ are $(n,n)$--Brauer diagrams, then the composition of diagrams $\rho_1\circ\rho_2$ is the diagram obtained by placing $\rho_1$ above $\rho_2$, identifying each vertex in the bottom row of $\rho_1$ with the corresponding vertex in the top row of $\rho_2$ and deleting any connected components of the resulting diagram which contains only vertices from the middle row. }

-Now let $S$ be an integral domain with a distinguished element $\delta$.
+Let $S$ be an integral domain with a distinguished element $\delta$.
 The Brauer algebra $B_n = B_n(S; \delta)$ is the free $S$--module with basis the set of $(n, n)$--Brauer diagrams.
+The product of two Brauer diagrams is obtained by stacking them and then replacing each closed loop by a factor of $\delta$; see ~\cite{MR1503378} or ~\cite{MR951511} for details.

-We define a product of two Brauer diagrams, which is a multiple of another Brauer diagram, as follows.
+\ignore{ We define a product of two Brauer diagrams, which is a multiple of another Brauer diagram, as follows.
 For $(n,n)$--Brauer diagrams $\rho_1,\rho_2$, define

 where $c$ is the number of components removed from the middle row in constructing the composition $\rho_1\circ\rho_2$.
-This product extends uniquely to a bilinear product on $B_n$, and it is easy to see that the product is associative.
+This product extends uniquely to a bilinear product on $B_n$, and it is easy to see that the product is associative. }

 \begin{definition} Let $S$ be an integral domain and $\delta\in S$.
 The {Brauer algebra} $B_n=B_n(S;\delta)$ is the free $S$--module with basis the set of $(n, n)$--Brauer diagrams, with bilinear product determined by the multiplication of Brauer diagrams.
 By convention, $B_0(S; \delta) = S$. \end{definition}